 Maclean’s interview snippet:

-“Vancouver ophthalmologist Jean Carruthers and her husband, Alastair Carruthers, a dermatologist, pioneered the cosmetic use of botulinum toxin, or Botox, in the late 1980s.
+“Vancouver ophthalmologist Jean Carruthers and her husband, Alastair Carruthers, a dermatologist, pioneered the cosmetic use of (Term Forbidden by TGA), or Botox, in the late 1980s.
 It’s now been over 25 years since the FDA approved the use of the toxin, and the couple has strong views about the world’s most common cosmetic procedure and how it changed the world.

-Q: Jean, you stumbled onto a cosmetic use for botulinum toxin when treating a patient with eye spasms.
+Q: Jean, you stumbled onto a cosmetic use for (Term Forbidden by TGA) when treating a patient with eye spasms.
 Was there any indication before that it could be used cosmetically?

-Jean Carruthers: Alan Scott in San Francisco, with whom I went to work in 1982, had the great idea to use botulinum toxin A to treat people with benign blepharospasm, though there’s nothing benign about your eyes spasming.
+Jean Carruthers: Alan Scott in San Francisco, with whom I went to work in 1982, had the great idea to use (Term Forbidden by TGA) A to treat people with benign blepharospasm, though there’s nothing benign about your eyes spasming.
 In three days, those people were driving again.
 Alan observed it relaxed frown lines, but that didn’t interest him.
 Then [in 1987] one of my blepharospasm patients got angry with me.
 She said: “You didn’t treat me here,” pointing between her brows.
 “When you treat me there I get this beautiful, untroubled expression.”